kinghos/UniNotes/Part IA/Object-Oriented Programming/Lecture 5.md

 - Run the method in the child
 - Must be done at runtime since that is when we know the child's type
 - Type errors cause run-time faults
+All methods in Java are dynamic polymorphic.

+#### Multiple inheritance